silenuz/poozos_albatross/example/README.md

 ----------------
 There are 4 python scripts in the example directory as well.

-build_all will generate the Doxygen content if Doxygen can be found in the path, it will then generate a build profile, and class documentation.
+build_all will generate now generate a Doxygen configuration file if it doesn't exist as well as the Doxygen content if Doxygen can be found in the path, it will then generate a build profile, and class documentation.

 gen_class_doc can be run from the command line to generate Godot class documentation in the doc_classes_generated directory.
 This documentation is generated from the XML content in the doxygen_ouput directory.
 When running this